i05nagai/memorandum/language/english_speaking.md

 * reductio ad ridiculum
     * extreme example
     * Reductio ad absurdum
+    * He's engaging in reductio ad absurdum
+    * It's the logical fallacy of extending sb's argument to ridiculous proportions and then criticizing the result.
 * In order to get the job or pass, you need to be better than at least 1,000 of the other applicants.
 * zero
     * zero in on sth/sb